-SPRINGFIELD - While many women are opting to have a double mastectomy for early stage breast cancer, studies are beginning to show that the procedure is not linked to a lower risk of death than other options, such as breast-conserving therapy in conjunction with radiation.
+While many women are opting to have a double mastectomy for early stage breast cancer, research shows the procedure is not linked to a lower risk of death than other options, such as breast-conserving therapy in conjunction with radiation.

 "As evidenced in this study, as well as in other recent studies, this is not the case.
 For the individual patient, optimizing treatment of the cancer that we know about now (and not a potential future cancer) is the treatment that will improve survival," she added.

 In an accompanying editorial addressing the study, the point was made that doctors must inform their patients of the surgical risks – especially that there is still a chance of new or recurrent breast cancer.

 "This is a very important part of the surgical consultation for breast cancer.
 It is essential for patients to understand the multidisciplinary approach (surgery, medication, radiation) to breast cancer treatment.
 A more extensive surgery does not necessarily improve survival," Dr. Mason said.